frconor-ebook/meditations/_posts/2025-02-17-st-joseph-and-the-setbacks-of-life.md

 with Christ.

-The Psalms say, "Delight in the Lord and he will give you the requests of your heart\...trust in him and things will work out right" (cf. Ps.
+The Psalms say, "Delight in the Lord and he will give you the requests of your heart\...trust in him and things will work out right" (*cf*.
+Ps.
 37:4-5).

-St. Paul says, "Patient in tribulation, joyful in hope" (cf. Rom.
+St. Paul says, "Patient in tribulation, joyful in hope" (*cf*.
+Rom.
 12:12).

 St. Joseph embodies all these words.
-In spite of the setbacks, we seem to see great joy in Joseph\'s life: the joy of being with Our Lady, the joy of being with the Christ child.
+In spite of the setbacks, we seem to see great joy in Joseph\'s life: the joy of being with Our Lady, the joy of being with the Christ Child.
 A joy that did not come from human things.

 The word 'joy' is written 300 times in Scripture.
 God is joy.